 Ugandan Culture – Rich and Diverse – not to be missed

-Cultural Enrichment as you visit the Pearl of Africa – Uganda – the People of Uganda
+Be Enriched with the Various Cultures as you visit the Pearl of Africa – Uganda – the People of Uganda

 Ugandan Culture – Rich and Diverse in nature.
 Culture, Traditions, handed down from generation to generation, not in books, but underneath the Mango Trees by the Village Elders.
-The Legends and ways of old shared afresh in Proverbs, legends, tales and stories, keeping them alive in the hearts of the young.
+The Legends and ways of old shared afresh in Proverbs, legends, tales, and stories, keeping them alive in the hearts of the young.

 Those Legends, Tales, Proverbs passed on to younger generations, to their hearts and minds are still practiced in their various forms and make up the Culture of Uganda, make up what others call Authentic Africa.